ViktorHaag/eagle-pass/source/adventures/oakbluffbandits.rst

 =======================================

   *Heard about town, in the marketplace: Everyone knows that brigands along the prison road are getting worse, and they seem more organized.
 They have recently even attacked farmsteads!
-I do not want to say what they have done to the bodies of those they’ve left behind…*
+I do not want to say what they have done to the bodies of those they’ve left behind...*

 |br|